TreacherousDev/ABE-AllStars-Currency-Hack/README.md

 1. Run the application
 2. Click **“Select File”** and choose your save file (`player`)
 3. Click **“Patch File”**
+4. Enter the amount of currency you want for: Lucky Coins, Snoutlings, Friendship Essences
-4. Launch the game and enjoy being miserable
+5. Launch the game and enjoy being miserable
 >  You can find the player file in AppData\LocalLow\Drippy Studios\All Stars\prefs.
 Make sure the game is **closed** when patching.

 ---